TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Table
     * Weather example?
   * Telegram web app. [ref1](https://github.com/revenkroz/telegram-web-app-bot-example)

+### Other changes

+* Consider adding a virtual file system to enable uibuilder to work with FlowForge. [ref](https://discourse.nodered.org/t/ui-builder-and-flowforge-device-agent/79373/7)

 ### Changes needed for future versions of node.js (will be updating uib in line with Node-RED v3)
   * Node.js v14 features - code updates to leverage the latest features